Primary

 Also targets: Hamstrings, Core

-Want Banded Hip Thrust in your program?
+See where Banded Hip Thrust fits in your weekly plan

 Place a resistance band around your thighs above your knees.